 Section 8.
-Employees who use both continuing education and tuition reimbursement benefits in the same memorandum year shall be subject to a combined use limitation of \$2,125 per memorandum year for the period July 1, 2019 through June 30, 2023.
+Employees who use both continuing education and tuition reimbursement benefits in the same memorandum year shall be subject to a combined use limitation of \$2,125 per memorandum year.
 However, the amounts used for continuing education shall not exceed the amounts set forth in Section 3 of this Recommendation.